muzkkir/CTFFriday_2020_August_W2/README.md

 For this CTF, I can say It was very interesting and informative for me.
 Neither I used AWS commands nor Zxing/Uuencoding before.
 But, after completing all challenges I educate my self for every flag.

-I hope this writeup is you also useful for you.
+I hope this writeup is also useful for you.

 Thank you for Reading.